Ji-MYung Kim, concertmaster

 Evan Tammen, Principal Oboe

-About the HFO: "I love playing in the Heartland Festival Orchestra -- the musicians are dedicated, disciplined, and amazingly talented, and Maestro Commanday creates a nutritive and friendly atmosphere that lends itself well to honest music-making.
-One of my most memorable HFO concerts was Carl Orff’s Carmina Burana.
-The piece is truly epic and full of raw excitement.
-My wife and I were so inspired by the performance that a few months later, we paid our respects to Orff's grave in Bavaria (and enjoyed some beverages in the monastery's beer garden afterwards)."
+About the HFO: "I love playing in the Heartland Festival Orchestra – the musicians are dedicated, disciplined, and amazingly talented, and Maestro Commanday creates a nutritive and friendly atmosphere that lends itself well to honest music-making.
+One of my most memorable HFO concerts featured Carl Orff’s Carmina Burana.
+My wife and I were so inspired by the performance that a few months later, we visited Orff's grave in Bavaria (and enjoyed some beverages in the monastery's beer garden afterwards)."

 David Gresham, Principal Clarinet